Sorry, you need to enable JavaScript to visit this website.

 Skip to main content

-Special Report Highlights Global shortages of medical equipment – including medicines – are frontloaded until emergency production kicks in.
+Highlights Global shortages of medical equipment – including medicines – are frontloaded until emergency production kicks in.
 As the crisis abates, political recriminations between the US and China will surge.
-The US will…
+The US will seek to minimize medical supply exposure to China going forward, a boon…

-Special Report Highlights Given that rising crop yields have been the main vehicle through which global supply of agricultural commodities grew to meet expanding demand, the risks posed to yields due to climate change are non-trivial.
-The impact of…
+Highlights Given that rising crop yields have been the main vehicle through which global supply of agricultural commodities grew to meet expanding demand, the risks posed to yields due to climate change are non-trivial.
+The impact of climate change will manifest itself in the form of two…

-Special Report The steady expansion of global population and rising per-capita calorie consumption has directly translated to growing demand for agricultural products of all types.
-However, these demand-side pressures increasingly will be met with…
+The steady expansion of global population and rising per-capita calorie consumption has directly translated to growing demand for agricultural products of all types.
+However, these demand-side pressures increasingly will be met with disruptions to global supply of agricultural commodities, as the…